dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 ```

 In contrast, `Newtonsoft.Json` has last-one-wins behavior, but will also not store extra constructor
-arguments in extension.
+arguments in extension data.
 We can expect the following behavior with `Newtonsoft.Json`'s `JsonConvert`:

 ```C#
 string json = @"{